 This is the foundational leadership course in your pathway to becoming an instructional leader at the classroom or building level.
-It focuses on your emerging leadership identity and your personal "why" for continuing this professional journey.
-One of your first assignments in this course will be a self-assessment against the Professional Standards for Educational Leaders (PSEL) that will become the baseline for you to reflect on your own goals and growth through the program.
+It focuses on your emerging leadership identity and your personal be a self-assessment against the Professional Standards for Educational Leaders (PSEL) that will become the baseline for you to reflect on your own goals and growth through the program.
 In the final internship course, these reflections will become your Personal Leadership Platform, or your current positions and insights on your own leadership beliefs and positions.
 It is also crafted to assist you in becoming more observant of, and sensitive to, the environment surrounding leadership in all K-12 schools.